 At the airport

 When you're at the airport, it's a good idea to wear your hearing aids at all times, even through security.
 This way you can clearly hear the instructions of airport personnel.
-You're not required to remove your hearing device when you go through the metal scanner, but it can be a good idea to alert a security officer about what hearing equipment you are bringing with you.
+You're may not be required to remove your hearing aids when you go through the metal scanner, but it can be a good idea to alert a security officer about what hearing equipment you are bringing with you.

-If you believe you'd benefit from a hearing solution, or would like to have a hearing checkup before your next trip, click here or call 1800 340 631 to request an appointment with your local Audika clinic.
+If you believe you'd benefit from a hearing solution, or would like to have a hearing check before your next trip, click here or call 1800 340 631 to request an appointment with your local Audika clinic.